(In Alphabetical Order by Title)

 This workshop will explore the dynamics, challenges, issues and opportunities available to professional staff when working with parents of both the victim and offender on juvenile sexual abuse cases involved with the court system.
 Topics will include: Prevalence of juvenile intra-familial sexual abuse, who are these families and what are the relationships, and what are the impacts of intra-familiar juvenile sexual abuse between victim/offender, parent, and extended family.
 Presenters discuss the short and long term impact of sibling abuse and address the often forgotten secondary victim siblings who were not abused, their issues and ways to include them in the healing process.
 Other topics addressed include common issues for families in the healing process, conflicting loyalties among family members and potential legal options and navigation through the court system, and how to ensure best outcomes.

-Leaving the Silo: Embracing the Concept of Polyvictimization and Evidence-Based Treatment
+Leaving the Silo: Embracing the Concept of Polyvictimization and Evidence-Based Treatment (Symposium on Undserved Victims of Crime Attendess ONLY)

 For many years we have pursued a multidisciplinary approach to child abuse, recognizing the unique contributions made by diverse partners.
 However, we have not fully embraced the multi-victimization of our clients, typically focusing on one form of victimization for which the client was referred.
 Emerging research and practice considerations related to the polyvictimization of children will be reviewed with specific recommendations for practice changes which will enhance our service delivery to our clients and also our effective investigation and evidence-based intervention outcomes.
 Particular focus will be paid to children with disabilities, LGBTQ children, and children from historically marginalized populations, and the increased complexity for addressing child victimization.